 Gareth Mouchaoutias

-This clearly demonstrates the level and ambition of the team that the Bulgarian international is now joining.
+This clearly shows the level and ambition of the team, which the Bulgarian international is now joining.

-Atanasov also joins for the Asian Champions League
+Atanasov also comes to challenge for the Asian Champions League title.

-Martin Atanasov's transfer is likely directly related to Jakarta Bhayangkara Presisi's participation in the Asian Champions League, which will take place in Pontianak (Indonesia) from May 13–17, 2026.
-Following the draw, the Indonesian champion was placed in Group A, where they will face:
+Martin Atanasov's transfer is likely directly linked to Jakarta Bhayangkara Presisi's participation in the Asian Champions League, which will take place in Pontianak (Indonesia) from May 13–17, 2026.
+Following the draw, the Indonesian champions were placed in Group A, where they will face:

 Al Rayyan (Qatar)